DanEkhlas/MICA/README.md

 devtools::install_github("jpquast/ggplate")
 ```

-## Import of Absorbance Data from Spectrophotometer
+## Import of absorbance data from spectrophotometer

 In the first step, it will be required to load the actual absorbance data, obtained via a spectrophotometer after microbial growth.
 In this workflow, we assume that the spectrophotometer read-out will be from a 96-well plate.